Despite the best made plans, builders' quotes can throw a spanner in the works of any self build, extension or renovation project.

 The secret is to go out to tender with the correct, coordinated and relevant information to fully understand and price the works required — no more, no less.

 3. You've Included Inadequate Information

 This is the counterpoint to point two.
 Remember that you are asking your builder to price and build the works as per your requirements.
-If your drawings only show four walls and a roof, with no constructional information, you run the risk of them over-specifying or assuming details that may or may not be there.
+If the drawings in your tender documents only show four walls and a roof, with no constructional information, you run the risk of them over-specifying or assuming details that may or may not be there.

 If the builder is conscientious, and you are expecting a fixed-price ‘turnkey’ quotation, then they will have to make a great number of assumptions when pricing the work.
 The less information there is on the drawings and specification, the more they have to guess what you really want.
 While some items will be forgotten, it is more likely that they will overprice the work to make sure they have covered everything.

 In some cases, the work may end up in dispute.
 Where the information is inadequate, it is very challenging to forensically dissect the works to understand what was expected and what was included in the tenders and contracts.